Effects, Penalty & Objective¶

 - \(\mathcal{T}\) is the set of all timesteps

-The optimization objective minimizes the chosen effect plus any penalties:
+The optimization objective minimizes the chosen effect plus the penalty effect:

 Where: